-The best headphones for running and working out should have great stability, and not fall off the listener's ears.
-Sports headphones should also be comfortable, easy-to-use, and compact enough to carry around on your person.
-Below are our recommendations for the best workout headphones we have tested so far.
+Whether you’re a casual jogger or a marathon veteran, music can be the perfect companion for your workouts and a good beat can help you push yourself to the limits.
+The best headphones for running and working out should have great stability and not fall off your ears.
+Sports headphones should also be comfortable, easy-to-use and compact enough to carry on your person when you take them to the gym or hit the road on a bike.
+Check also our recommendations for the best over ear headphones for working out.

 Our recommendations above are what we think are currently the best headphones for running and working out to buy for most people in each price range.
 We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no headphones that are difficult to find or almost out of stock everywhere).

 If you would like to choose for yourself, here is the list of all our reviews for sports/fitness headphones.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference and where you use the headphones will matter more in your selection.